kucars/turtlebot_hri/README.md

 # turtlebot_hri
-Software components related to turtle bot to be used for elder care applications
+Software components related to turtle bot to be used for elder care applications.